of the All Ireland Fleadh Cheoil, 2010

 however many years that you’re here.
 This is your life.”
 Not

-only do you get private lessons with Janet, you also get instructed
+only do you get private lessons with Janet, you also get instruction

 is tied in with Irish political history.
 So basically, you’re